 The project can be new or support ongoing work and must:

 - take place within Oakland city limits

-- be grounded in leadership from communities of color
+- be led by communities of color

 - be connected to long-term racial justice building in Oakland